 “The I-Phyeonhae mesh chunei is a modernized version of the traditional Korean baby carrier (podaegi).
 With the velcro and buckled waist belt, it provides better support than the podaegi.” –KoreanBaby.com

-TL/DR: Use whatever terms you want for a type of carrier, provided that the majority of people in this group understand what you are referring to– it is not indicative of your level of respect for the culture the carrier is associated with.
-We will be very happy to help you learn how to use it.
+TL/DR: Use whatever terms you’re comfortable with for a type of carrier.
+Not knowing, mispronouncing, or abbreviating a term for a type of carrier is not indicative of your level of respect for the culture the carrier is associated with.
+Whatever you call it, we will be very happy to help you learn how to use it.

-Note: Both the wide blanket pod and the chunei featured here are available to try at our meetings, just let us know in advance so we can pack them.
+Note: Both the wide blanket pod and the chunei featured in this post are available to try at our meetings, just let us know in advance so we can pack them.